-Adjusted Funds From Operations (AFFO)
+Adjusted Funds From Operations (“AFFO”)

-Capitalization Rate (Cap Rate)
+Cap Rate (Capitalization Rate)

-The capitalization rate (or “cap” rate) for a property is determined by dividing the property’s net operating income by its purchase price.
-Generally, high cap rates indicate higher returns and greater perceived risk.
+The cap rate (or capitalization rate) is a measure of an expected return on an investment in a commercial property.
+The cap rate for a property is determined by dividing the property’s net operating income by its purchase price.
+Generally, higher cap rates indicate higher returns paired with greater perceived risk.

 Cost of Capital